 When does homeowners insurance cover basement flooding?

-If your basement floods because of pipes bursts during a freeze, or the pipe to your washing machine breaks, the resulting damage will most likely be covered by your policy.
-This is also true if the broken pipe is from a sprinkler system or appliance.
+If your basement floods because a pipe bursts during a freeze, or the pipe to your washing machine breaks, the resulting damage will most likely be covered by your policy.
 However, there are a few caveats to keep in mind.
-You need to be living in the home and maintaining it at a reasonable minimum temperature for your claim to be eligible.
+You need to be living in the home and keeping it at a minimum temperature for your claim to be eligible.
 Also, if your insurer discovers that you have not kept up with maintenance on your pipes, your claim may be denied.
-In general, the resulting water damage from a burst pipe will be covered, but not the cost to replace or repair the pipe itself.
-That is considered a maintenance cost.

-Let’s say your water heater springs a leak and you don’t discover the damage until hours later.
-Again, you would typically be covered by your home insurance policy unless the heater turns out to be poorly maintained and cared for.
+Let’s say your water heater springs a leak and you don’t discover the flood damage in your basement until hours later.
+Again, you would typically be covered by your home insurance policy unless the heater turns out to be poorly maintained or the leak has been ongoing.
 There may even be questions about your coverage if the heater is very old and its age is the reason it broke.
-The same rules hold for a washer, refrigerator or other basement appliances.
+The same rules hold true for a washer, refrigerator or other basement appliances.
 It pays to practice preventative maintenance by making sure all appliances are working properly and kept clean.

-If your basement flood is the result of a structure in the basement that overflows, like a sink, tub, or other water containment vessel, you will likely be covered as long as the overflow was a sudden accident.
-However, if your insurer can show that the flood is the result of a continuing maintenance problem, your claim could be denied.
+If your basement flood is the result of a structure in the basement that overflows, like a sink or tub, you might be covered if the overflow was sudden and accidental.
+However, if your insurer can show that the flood was the result of a continuing maintenance problem, your claim could be denied.
 So, for example, if your toilet habitually overflows because of a blockage that you haven’t fixed, you may not receive a payout.
 Additionally, some home policies exclude this type of scenario from coverage.
 It’s best to review your policy and talk with your insurance agent to determine what kind of overflows are covered in your home insurance.

 When does homeowners insurance not cover basement flooding?

 There are some times when standard home insurance policies won’t cover water damage to a basement, some of which may be surprising.
-However, you can usually add an endorsement to your policy that offers additional coverage or purchase a special flood policy if flood damage is likely in your area.
+We’ve broken down some of these scenarios and what type of coverage you might want to consider if you’re worried about any of these happening to you.

 Flooding from a storm